miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 storage of [Resources](/keeperrl_wiki/Resources "wikilink") and items.
-Build treasure rooms, dormitories, training rooms, libraries, workshops, forges, laboratories, jewellers, ritual rooms, beast lairs, graveyards, prisons and torture chambers.
+Build treasure rooms, dormitories, training rooms, libraries, workshops, forges, laboratories, jewellers, ritual rooms, beast lairs, graveyards, prisons and torture chambers etc. To do this you must dig out a space and build the appropriate furniture you desire.
 The selected construction will highlight in green.
 Click on map squares to give the orders.

 Orders